ldko/git-novice/_episodes/09-conflict.md

 "Fix Conflicts," "git commit," "git add"

-We need to resolve the lines in the file that conflict, then add our changes to the stating area, then commit the changes.
+We need to resolve the lines in the file that conflict, then add our changes to the staging area, then commit the changes.

 ~~~
 $ cat countries/Libya.md